ceejbot/priority-sync/nexus_docs.md

 `priority-sync` is a command-line tool for synchronizing MO2 mod priority orders across several profiles at once.
 It can sync mod order from a single hand-chosen profile to any other profile, or sync from the newest to all your other profiles.
 The enabled/disabled state of mods is preserved if possible.
 The previous order is preserved in a backup file.

 It is stupid, simple, and quite fast because of how stupid it is.
 I mean, seriously, the sync algorithm is a vector clone.
 I don't think it can get any stupider.
+The times in the screenshots are over a WIFI network mount, so they're kinda slow compared to normal.
+On local storage, it's more like tens of milliseconds, depending what's in your disk cache.
+In other words: it's fast enough.

 ## Usage